SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

                     poetrySlam.createB1PurchaseOrderEnabled = connectorB1.isConnected();
                 }

-                // Update the backend system connected indicator used in UI for controlling visibility of UI elements poetrySlam.isB1 = connectorB1.isConnected();
+                // Update the backend system connected indicator used in the UI for controlling the visibility of UI elements poetrySlam.isB1 = connectorB1.isConnected();
             }